MicrosoftDocs/sandbox/sandbox/gamedev/unity/samples/azure-facebook-auth-unity.md

 ## Try the sample racing game

-1. [TODO: Add link!]
-Download and import the Azure Facebook Auth Sample Game Assets Unity package into your Unity project.
+1. Download and import the [Azure Easy Tables with FB auth sample game assets Unity package](https://github.com/dantogno/Azure-Unity-FB-Auth/raw/master/Unity%20Packages/Azure%20Easy%20tables%20with%20FB%20auth%20sample%20game%20assets.unitypackage) into your Unity project.

-2. [TODO: verify / finalize path] In the Unity menu, choose **File > Build Settings...** and add the scenes inside `Assets/Azure Easy tables with FB auth sample game assets/Scenes` to the **Scenes in Build** section.
+2. In the Unity menu, choose **File > Build Settings...** and add the scenes inside `Assets/Azure Easy tables with FB auth sample game assets/Scenes` to the **Scenes in Build** section.

 3. Ensure that `MenuScene` is in the top, **index 0** position in the list of **Scenes in Build**.